This Takeout Style Chinese Beef and Mushroom Stir Fry is so quick and easy to make at home and tastes better than takeout.

 - Cut 1lb of flank steak into thin strips across the grain. (see bulk of post for pictures)

-- Place in a bowl and sprinkle with 1 ½ tbsp of baking soda, stir gently to coat all of the beef.
+- Place in a bowl and sprinkle with 1 ½ tablespoon of baking soda, stir gently to coat all of the beef.
 Then cover and let the beef marinate for 15 minutes.

 - Wash off the baking soda and rinse the beef several times.
 (See note 5)